meta-company/makex/documents/source/variants.md

 If the `example-variant` choice is not specified, `ARGS` shall be an UndeterminedVariantList with one value (`-example-argument`).
 The execute function should error because of this undetermined value.

-Upon execution of tasks, actions like `execute()` should respond early when one of their arguments is undetermined.
+Upon execution of Tasks, actions like `execute()` should respond early when one of their arguments is undetermined.

 ## branching/conditions based on variants (if_variant, if_not_variant)

-`if_variant(variant_specifier, *values)` can be used to vary the arguments to a task.
+`if_variant(variant_specifier, *values)` can be used to vary the arguments to a Task.
 If the variant is in effect, the values are included in argument values; otherwise they are ignored.

 `if_not_variant()` is available which is the opposite of `if_variant`: if the variant is NOT in effect, the values are included